Montana/delta-variant-covid-tracking/README.md

 From this information from the CDC you can see we will not be making President Biden's July 4th vision of 70% of the population in the United States vaccinated.
 Which gives COVID-19 more time to evolve, which in turn gives us more variants.

-_This chart counting Tozinameran (BioNTech/Pfizer) and Moderna, also known as mRNA-1273 and Spikevax._
+_This chart is counting Tozinameran (BioNTech/Pfizer) and Moderna, also known as mRNA-1273 and Spikevax._